No one hits Powerball jackpot, new drawing climbs to estimated $800 million

 No one has matched all six numbers and won the Powerball jackpot since Aug.
 3, allowing the prize to grow to the fifth-largest in U.S. history.
 That amounts to 36 consecutive drawings without a jackpot winner.
 The next drawing is Saturday.

-The lack of a winner reflects the long odds of winning the grand prize, which are one in 292.2 million.
+The lack of a winner reflects the long odds of winning the grand prize, which is one in 292.2 million.

 The new $800 jackpot amount is for winners who take their winnings through an annuity, paid annually over 29 years.
 Nearly all winners actually choose the cash option, however, which would be $383.7 million after taxes.